Man killed in hit-and-run crash while crossing Ben Hur Road Saturday night

 Jarreau died at the scene.
 Police credit witnesses for providing vital information that led to a vehicle description.

 “It was the witnesses that provided information.
 Now through investigative measures, investigators will look and see if there’s anything to further support but, as of now we can’t thank those individuals enough.
-The community that stayed and observed, and relayed that information to us," said Lt.
-Don Coppola with BRPD.
+The community that stayed and observed, and relayed that information to us," Lt.
+Don Coppola with BRPD said.

 It’s hard to put into words how I feel right now.
 My heart aches so much.
 It doesn’t seem real.